Storybooks for Teaching Density and Buoyancy in the Classroom

 density and buoyancy.

 This book is fantastic.
 It does a wonderful job explaining buoyancy.
 You can even show the video too.
-We like to pair it with a Cartesian Diver STEM Activity. |

-This book gives examples of things that sink and float.
-It introduces the terms density, gravity, and buoyancy. |
+This book provides examples of things that sink and float.
+It introduces the terms density, gravity, and buoyancy.

 Sinking and Floating is always an engaging activity.
 It can be a little confusing for kids.